glucasroe/glucasroe.github.io/work.markdown

     <div class="case-study__text">
         <a href="/funeral-matters">
             <h3 class="case-study__title">Funeral Matters</h3>
-            <p class="case-study__description">Helping the bereaved better understand the details of planning a funeral with a simple and kind iPad app.</p>
+            <p class="case-study__description">Helping the bereaved better understand the details of planning a funeral with a straightforward and kind iPad app.</p>
         </a>
     </div>
 </div>